-Its activities are as far-reaching as its shoreline and sure to please the whole family as you play the day away.
-The lake has six public recreation areas featuring hundreds of acres of forest lands, wildlife, walking trails, campsites and boat slips.
-Outfitters also offer kayaks, water skiing, wakeboarding, jet skies and boats to help you make the most of your experience.
-Read our blog for seven activities to do around Lake Wallenpaupack.
+Lake Wallenpaupack activities are as far-reaching as its sprawling shoreline and sure to please the whole family.
+The lake is bordered by the charming small town of Hawley to the north and many more local hubs like Tafton, Paupack, Greentown and Lakeville, all harboring great attractions, restaurants and shops.
+Explore six public recreation areas featuring hundreds of acres of forest lands, wildlife, walking trails, campsites and boat slips.
+Outfitters offer kayaks, water skiing, wakeboarding, jet skies and boats to help you make the most of your experience.
+Read our blog for eight activities to do around Lake Wallenpaupack to get you started.

-After a full day of fun you’ll need a place to rest and recharge.
-Lake Wallenpaupack’s array of accommodations ensures you’ll find the perfect place to lay your head.
-From boutique hotels with impressive in-house restaurants to cozy cabins and family campgrounds, Lake Wallenpaupack is packed with places to stay.
+After a full day of fun on water, you’ll need a place to rest and recharge.
+Lake Wallenpaupack’s wide array of accommodations ensures you’ll find the perfect place to lay your head.
+From boutique hotels with impressive in-house dining to cabins and family campgrounds within view of the water, Lake Wallenpaupack is packed with places to stay.

 When the weather turns cold, Lake Wallenpaupack transforms into a frozen playground.
-Top outdoor activities include snowshoeing, cross-country skiing, snowmobiling, ice skating and ice fishing.
-Off the ice, visitors can enjoy great skiing, riding and tubing plus winter events including the annual Wally Ice Fest.
+Top outdoor activities include ice skating, ice fishing, snowshoeing, cross-country skiing and snowmobiling.
+There's also great skiing, riding and tubing nearby.

 At our Lake Wallenpaupack Visitors Center, the public can borrow rods, reels and a tackle box full of hooks and other terminal tackle.
-This equipment is borrowed in much the same way books are borrowed from a library.
-Those wanting to borrow gear complete a form and the loan is made.
-At the end of the loan period the equipment is returned to the site.
-We request a copy of your driver's license for our records.
+Think of it like a library loan; you're just checking out angling gear instead of books!
+We ask that would-be anglers complete a form, and we do request a copy of your driver's license for our records.

-This program is a partnership between the Pennsylvania Fish and Boat Commission, the American Sportfishing Association, and sponsors.
+As a partnership between the Pennsylvania Fish and Boat Commission, the American Sportfishing Association and sponsors, this program is designed to make it easy for anyone to access fishing tackle.
 New rods and reels were provided by Cabela’s in 2015.
-The program is designed to make it easy for anyone to access fishing tackle.
-Whether you are giving fishing a try for the first time, or returning to a childhood activity, these sites provide free tackle for loan.
-It's hoped that those making the loans will enjoy fishing so much they are hooked for life.
+Whether you're giving fishing a try for the first time or coming back to a favorite childhood activity, a return to the sport on Lake Wallenpaupack may get you hooked for life.
 This equipment may also be loaned to groups conducting angler education programs in the community.
-The Lake Wallenpaupack Visitors Center is open Daily from 9 a.m. to 5 p.m.
+Note the Lake Wallenpaupack Visitors Center is open daily from 9 a.m. to 5 p.m.